On this page

 How can educators help children manage this anxiety?

-But it’s important to find a balance between supporting and reassuring children and allowing children to practise managing their own emotions.
-You can do this with a range of strategies:
+It’s important to find a balance between being supportive and reassuring and allowing children to practise managing their own emotions.
+It also helps support resilience as a key protective factor of good mental health.

 Work with families

-- Communicate regularly with the child’s family and check if there are any issues that may be increasing the child’s anxiety (for example, a death in the family or divorce).
+- Communicate regularly with the child’s family and check if there are any issues that may be increasing the child’s anxiety (for example, working through grief, divorce).

-- Develop a clear morning routine with the child’s family so that the child feels safe and can predict when family members will leave and return (for example, sharing a special special goodbye hug).
+- Develop a clear morning routine with the child’s family.
+This can help the child feel safe and can predict when family members will leave and return (for example, sharing a special goodbye hug).

-- Ask families to say ‘goodbye’ to their child, let them know when they’ll be back and where they’ll pick them up, and avoid lengthy goodbyes.
+- Ask families to say “goodbye” to their child, let them know when they’ll be back and where they’ll pick them up.

-- Reassure families that the child is being supported, and communicate which activities are used to help settle the child.
+- Reassure families that the child is being supported, and communicate which activities are used to help comfort the child and create a sense of belonging.

 Build trust with the child